kdeldycke/awesome-billing/README.md

 ## Fraud

 * [How Candy Japan got credit card fraud somewhat under control](https://www.candyjapan.com/behind-the-scenes/how-i-got-credit-card-fraud-somewhat-under-control) - Suggestions involved either [warning signals](https://www.candyjapan.com/behind-the-scenes/fraudulent-transaction-warning-signs) for trying to guess which orders might be fraud, or countermeasures to try to make things harder for the fraudsters.
+* [The Secret Trust Scores Companies Use to Judge Us All](https://www.wsj.com/articles/the-secret-trust-scores-companies-use-to-judge-us-all-11554523206) - Nearly everything we buy, how we buy, and where we're buying from is secretly fed into AI-powered verification services that help companies guard against credit-card and other forms of fraud.

 ## Product Catalog